What if practice is the new deep?

 Key Question: To what extent do I live sustainably and aware of God’s presence in my life?

 We seek to give as we have been given.
 We recognize the abundance of God’s gracious provision in our world, and acknowledge His blessing in our own lives.
 As such, we seek to counter greed with generosity, scarcity with abundance, and to make known God’s blessings by sharing our own.

-Key Question: How do we practice sharing our time, talents, and treasures so that what we have doesn’t “own” us?
+Key Question: How do we steward our time, talents, and treasures so that what we have doesn’t “own” us?

 God is made tangible by the life and words of Christ, and made accessible through one another.
 Through His life and words, Jesus teaches how to love one another and seek a genuine connection with all people.
 We are committed to take the journey of faith in solidarity and, as Christ's Body, discover not only our greatest potential, but also our greatest contribution.

 Key Question: How do we connect with others, find what’s common among us, despite our diversity, AND make each other better?